 Mobile Suit Gundam: Extreme Vs. Full Boost – PS3/Arcade

-Extreme Vs. Full Boost kept all of the fun elements of the Gundam series and made some notable improvements.
+Extreme Vs. Full Boost kept all the fun elements of the Gundam series and made some notable improvements.
 Here, you have the ability to extend your mega-ultra-damage combos even longer by using Extreme Action.
 You also have the ability to use Extreme Burst, which is like an ultimate or super mode.
-The basic idea is to pilot a mobile suit to hammer and blow away all of the opposing team members.
+The basic idea is to pilot a mobile suit to hammer and blow away all the opposing team members.
 Each time one of the suits on your side dies, your overall hitpoints reduce a little.
 Extreme Vs. Full Boost understands probably the most important aspect of playing a fun mech game – BALLS TO THE WALL MAYHEM.
 The action is incredibly frenetic and explosive, and the different abilities and attacks you can unleash upon those who dare face you will keep you coming back over and over.